What's new in SQL Server ODBC driver version 2.2.x

 MARS Over SSL

-We believe that there should be no differentiation between Windows and Linux/Unix users in terms of SQL Server feature availability.
-As part of this commitment, the SQL Server ODBC driver has supported Multiple Active Results Sets (MARS) since the driver’s initial release.
-Our driver is the only Linux/Unix SQL Server ODBC driver to support MARS, and therefore the only solution that lets Linux/Unix users take advantage of this feature.
+We believe that there should be no differentiation between Windows and Linux and UNIX users in terms of SQL Server feature availability.
+As part of this commitment, the SQL Server ODBC driver has supported Multiple Active Results Sets (MARS) since the driver's initial release.
+Our driver is the only Linux and UNIX SQL Server ODBC driver to support MARS, and therefore the only solution that lets Linux and UNIX users take advantage of this feature.

-As part of our ongoing commitment to meeting data access requirements without compromising our customer’s current or future security plans, the SSL version of the SQL Server ODBC driver now supports MARS.
-This important SQL Server feature is now available to Linux/Unix users over an encrypted network connection therefore.
+As part of our ongoing commitment to meeting data access requirements without compromising our customer's current or future security plans, the SSL version of the SQL Server ODBC driver now supports MARS.
+This important SQL Server feature is now available to Linux and UNIX users over an encrypted network connection therefore.